Mjz86/String/rope_paper.md

 the fragmentation of the rope is measured by m, and the approximate maximum for it is ` 2^(h×ceil_log2(b))` .

-by using fast substring,  the ratio of fragmentation , `2^(h×ceil_log2(b)) /n ` will increase , because h was unchanged but n decreased but , on the other hand ,all the data is shared, so we didn't really allocate anything in return.

 ### effects of node combining: